danieloh30/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

 ## Prepare the application

 At this stage, you have cloned the `Todo-list` demo application and your local repository is on the `main` branch.
 The demo application is a simple Jakarta EE 8 application that creates, reads, updates, and deletes records on a Microsoft SQL Server.
 This application can be deployed as it is on a JBoss EAP server installed in your local machine.
-You have to configure the server with the required database driver and data source.
+You just need to configure the server with the required database driver and data source.
 You also need a database server available in your local environment.

-However, when you are targeting OpenShift, you might want to trim the capabilities of your JBoss EAP server; for example, to reduce the security exposure of the provisioned server and reduce the overall footprint.
-You could also want to include some MicroProfile specs to make your application more suitable for running on an OpenShift environment.
+However, when you are targeting OpenShift, you might want to trim the capabilities of your JBoss EAP server.
+For example, to reduce the security exposure of the provisioned server and reduce the overall footprint.
+You might also want to include some MicroProfile specs to make your application more suitable for running on an OpenShift environment.
 When using JBoss EAP, one way to accomplish this is by packaging your application and your server in a single deployment unit known as a Bootable JAR.
 Let's do that by adding the required changes to our demo application.

 Navigate to your demo application local repository and change the branch to `bootable-jar`: